janheuer/here-and-there-agda/README.md

 This repository implements the logic of here-and-there as the logical foundations of Answer Set Programming (ASP).

-The current implementation proves that logic programs provide a normal form for arbitrary theories in the logic of here-and-there, i.e. every theory is equivalent to a logic program in the logic of here-and-there.
+The current implementation proves that logic programs provide a normal form for arbitrary theories in the logic of here-and-there, i.e. every theory is equivalent to a logic program in the logic of here-and-there, or in terms of equilibrium models: every theory is strongly equivalent to a logic program.
-To do so parts of the following two papers are implemented:
+To do so parts of the following papers are implemented:

 \[CabalarFerraris2007\]
 Cabalar, P., & Ferraris, P. (2007).
 Propositional theories are strongly equivalent to logic programs.
 Theory and Practice of Logic Programming, 7(6), 745-759. [doi:10.1017/S1471068407003110](https://doi.org/10.1017/S1471068407003110)